 Scandinavian heritage, culture and design

 The Gammelgården Museum in Scandia is an 11-acre site with historic buildings built by Swedish immigrants in the 1850s.
 See Minnesota’s oldest Lutheran church, a log home, barn, parsonage and cottage.
 The Hjemkomst Center in Moorhead brings Scandinavian heritage to life with its Viking ship, stave church, special exhibits and large seasonal festivals.
+Every May, you can find festivals that celebrate Syttende Mai (Norway's Constitution Day) in cities with strong Norwegian heritage, including Thief River Falls, Milan and Alexandria.

 Shop like a minimalist

-On Main Street in Stillwater, shoppers will find modern Swedish gifts and home decor at Designs of Sweden, and Swedish outdoor retailer Fjallraven has flagship stores in St. Paul, Minneapolis and Mall of America.
+On Main Street in Stillwater, shoppers will find modern Swedish gifts and home decor at Designs of Sweden, and Swedish outdoor retailer Fjallraven has stores in St. Paul, Minneapolis and Mall of America.
 Finally, in the historic Mississippi River town of Red Wing, the Uffda Shop carries unique Scandinavian gifts for all occasions, including fine porcelain, books, kitchenware, jewelry, clothing and more.

 Another mash-up of sports, bandy has elements of soccer, American football, hockey and field hockey.
 While it’s popular overseas, there’s only one bandy rink in the United States.
 And it’s in Minnesota!
 The John Guidant Rose MN Oval in Roseville is open to the public for visitors to try the sport.
 Minnesota is also home to both the men's and women’s national bandy teams.